DJS4gnx/mycord/README.md

 You will unfortunately have to uncomment and recomment stuff I've edited if you want to make changes to what's enabled and disabled.
 By default, the theme uses my own settings.

-If you are further confused, you will have to visit [the original repository](https://github.com/milbits/oldcord)
+If you are further confused, you should use [the original repository](https://github.com/milbits/oldcord) instead.